-In the spicy version the preserves work in a pinch, but you tend to lose the subtlety of the flavors with the other varieties or with ginger marmalade.
+In the spicy version, the preserves work in a pinch, but you tend to lose the subtlety of the flavors with the other varieties or ginger marmalade.

 Step #2: Find the Bread

-My doctor says that I’m supposed to be gluten-free and for the most part I do a pretty good job of following instructions.
+My doctor says that I’m supposed to be gluten-free, and for the most part, I do a pretty good job of following instructions.
 When it comes to gluten-free bread, however, it just doesn’t stand up to the weight of the perfect sandwich.
-It crumbles, becomes a mess, and even the dogs won’t lick up the crumbs from the floor.
+It crumbles, becomes a mess, and even the dogs won’t lick the crumbs from the floor.

 Step #3: Get the Peanut Butter